Momentum-Team-17/course/phase3-fe/file-upload.md

     'Content-Type': file.type,
     'Content-Disposition': `attachment; filename=${file.name}`
   }
-}).then(res => console.log(res.data))
+}).then(res => {
+    // do whatever you need to do, like set state or console.log to see what you've got })
 ```

 NOTE: If you Google how to include a file attachment in an AJAX request, you'll see a lot of references to [using the FormData object](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects).
-If you want to do it this way, please discuss with your back end devs, as they will need to make sure that they can parse MultiPart form content.
+This can be useful if you want to send JSON and a file attachment at the same time.
+If you want to do it this way, please discuss with your back-end devs, as they will need to make sure that they can parse MultiPart form content.

 The above method does not use the FormData object.
 It's a little simpler in that it sends just the file and no additional data.
 You'll need a way to [access the file that is being uploaded by the user](https://developer.mozilla.org/en-US/docs/Web/API/File_API/Using_files_from_web_applications#accessing_selected_files).
 That file is what is stored in the `file` variable in the above example.